 Injured workers are entitled to compensation if they are incapacitated from the effects of their industrial injuries and are unable to work.
 The rate of temporary disability payments depends on the injured worker's employment status and earnings.
 For injuries prior to 4/19/04, the duration of temporary disability payments is not limited by statute.
 For injuries on or after 4/19/04, aggregate temporary disability payments for a single injury shall not extend for more than 104 compensable weeks within a period of two years from the date of commencement of temporary disability payment.
-For injuries on or after 1/1/08, aggregate temporary disability payments for a single injury shall not extend for more than 104 compensable weeks within five years of the date of injury.
+For injuries on or after 1/1/08, aggregate temporary disability payments for a single injury shall not extend for more than 104 compensable weeks within five years of the date of injury unless the case falls under the Labor Code 3212.1 cancer presumption, in which case temporary disability may extend for up to 240 weeks for injuries occurring on or after 1/1/2023.
+See Labor Code §4656(d).
 There is a statutory exception to these limitations, which applies if the injury falls within one of nine specific injuries or illnesses.
-If the injured worker falls within the exception, then temporary disability may extend beyond 104 weeks to 240 weeks (Labor Code \$4656(c)).
+If the injured worker falls within the exception, then temporary disability may extend beyond 104 weeks to 240 weeks (Labor Code §4656(c)).